-The Issuer

-The City of Carrollton, Texas (the "City"), a duly incorporated home-rule municipality of the State of Texas, located in Dallas, Denton, and Collin Counties, Texas, having a 2014 population of approximately 122,280.

-The Bonds

-\$20,485,000 General Obligation Improvement Bonds, Series 2014 (the "Bonds"), dated April 15, 2014 (the "Dated Date"), maturing annually on August 15, in each of the years 2015 through 2034, inclusive.
-Interest on the Bonds will accrue from the date of initial delivery and will be payable February 15 and August 15 of each year, commencing February 15, 2015, until the earlier of maturity or prior redemption.

-Purpose of the Bonds

-Proceeds from the Bonds will be used to (i) pay costs of street, traffic, drainage, parks, public safety and central service center improvements in the City, and (ii) pay costs associated with the issuance of the Bonds (see "THE BONDS - Purpose" herein).

-Security for the Bonds

-The Bonds constitute direct obligations of the City payable from a continuing annual ad valorem tax levied within the limits prescribed by law, on all taxable property within the City in an amount sufficient to provide for payment of principal of and interest on all ad valorem tax debt (see "THE BONDS - Security and Source of Payment" herein).

-Redemption Provisions

-The Bonds maturing on or after August 15, 2025, are subject to redemption at the option of the City, in whole or in part, on August 15, 2024, or any date thereafter, at a price of par plus accrued interest to the date fixed for redemption (see "THE BONDS - Optional Redemption Provisions" herein).

-Ratings

-Standard & Poor's Ratings Services, a Standard & Poor's Financial Services LLC business, and Fitch Ratings have assigned municipal bond ratings of "AAA" and "AAA", respectively, to the Bonds (see "RATINGS" herein).

-Book-Entry-Only System

-The Bonds will be initially deposited with and registered solely to Cede & Co., the nominee of The Depository Trust Company, pursuant to the Book-Entry-Only System described herein.
+The Issuer The City of Carrollton, Texas (the "City"), a duly incorporated home-rule municipality of the State of Texas, located in Dallas, Denton, and Collin Counties, Texas, having a 2015 population of approximately 124,400.
+The Bonds \$44,080,000 General Obligation Improvement and Refunding Bonds, Series 2015 (the "Bonds"), dated May 1, 2015 (the "Dated Date"), maturing annually on August 15 in each of the years 2015 through 2035, inclusive.
+Interest on the Bonds will accrue from the date of initial delivery and will be payable February 15 and August 15 of each year, commencing August 15, 2015, until the earlier of maturity or prior redemption.
+Purpose of the Bonds Proceeds from the Bonds will be used to (i) pay costs of street, traffic, drainage, parks, public safety and central service center improvements in the City, (ii) refund a portion of the City's general obligation bonds for debt service savings and (iii) pay the costs associated with the issuance of the Bonds (see "THE BONDS - Purpose" herein).
+Security for the Bonds The Bonds constitute direct obligations of the City payable from a continuing annual ad valorem tax levied within the limits prescribed by law, on all taxable property within the City in an amount sufficient to provide for payment of principal of and interest on all ad valorem tax debt (see "THE BONDS - Security and Source of Payment" herein).
+Redemption Provisions Optional Redemption.
+The Bonds maturing on or after August 15, 2026, are subject to redemption at the option of the City, in whole or in part, on August 15, 2025, or any date thereafter, at a price of par plus accrued interest to the date fixed for redemption (see "THE BONDS - Optional Redemption Provisions" herein).
+Ratings Standard & Poor's Ratings Services, a Standard & Poor's Financial Services LLC business, and Fitch Ratings have assigned municipal bond ratings of "AAA" and "AAA", respectively, to the Bonds (see "RATINGS" herein).
+Book-Entry-Only System The Bonds will be initially deposited with and registered solely to Cede & Co., the nominee of The Depository Trust Company, pursuant to the Book-Entry-Only System described herein.
 Beneficial ownership of the Bonds may be acquired in denominations of \$5,000 or integral multiples thereof.
 No physical delivery of the Bonds will be made to the purchasers thereof.
 Principal of, premium, if any, and interest on the Bonds will be payable by the Paying Agent/Registrar to Cede & Co., which will make distribution of the amounts so paid to the DTC Participants (as defined herein) for subsequent remittance to the owners of the beneficial interests in the Bonds (see "BOOK-ENTRY-ONLY SYSTEM" herein).

-Tax Exemption

-In the opinion of Bond Counsel, the interest on the Bonds will be excludable from gross income for federal income tax purposes under existing law, subject to the matters described under "TAX MATTERS-Tax Exemption" herein, including the alternative minimum tax on corporations.
+Continuing Disclosure Pursuant to the Ordinance, the City is obligated to provide certain updated financial information and operating data annually, and timely notice of certain specified events to the Municipal Securities Rulemaking Board (the "MSRB").
+Investors will be able to access continuing disclosure information filed with the MSRB free of charge at www.emma.msrb.org (see "CONTINUING DISCLOSURE").
+Tax Exemption In the opinion of Bond Counsel, the interest on the Bonds will be excludable from gross income for federal income tax purposes under existing law, subject to the matters described under "TAX MATTERS" herein, including the alternative minimum tax on corporations.
+Payment Record The City has never defaulted on the payment of its tax-supported debt.
+Legal Opinion Norton Rose Fulbright US LLP, Dallas, Texas.
+Delivery When issued, anticipated to be on or about May 21, 2015.

-Payment Record

-The City has never defaulted on the payment of its tax-supported debt.

-Legality

-Fulbright & Jaworski LLP, Dallas, Texas, a member of Norton Rose Fulbright.
+OFFICIAL STATEMENT RELATING TO

-\$20,485,000 CITY OF CARROLLTON, TEXAS (Dallas, Denton, and Collin Counties) GENERAL OBLIGATION IMPROVEMENT BONDS, SERIES 2014
+CITY OF CARROLLTON, TEXAS

+\$44,080,000 GENERAL OBLIGATION IMPROVEMENT AND REFUNDING BONDS, SERIES 2015